 The size of a person’s pubic mound varies depending on their body fat and hormone levels.
 Generally, women have more pronounced pubic mounds than men.
 The pubic mound also becomes enlarged during puberty, as it is sensitive to the hormone estrogen.
 Puberty is also the time at which pubic hair grows on the pubic mound.
 As estrogen levels drop during menopause, the pubic mound tends to become less prominent.

 The pubic mound’s key function is protecting the pubic bone.
 It makes sure the bone underneath isn’t uncomfortably bumped during sex or daily life.
 However, as it contains a host of nerve endings, many people also find having their pubic mound touched a real turn-on.
 While it’s not part of the genitals, it is often eroticized in the same way.

 Removing some or all of the pubic hair on the pubic mound through waxing or shaving is also common in many cultures.
 Some people prefer a clean pubic mound as they believe it looks cleaner and more alluring.
 A clean-shaven pubic mound can also draw attention to the genitals and even make a penis appear larger.
 Some people decorate their pubic mounds with cosmetic scars, piercings and temporary crystal ornaments.
 In the pursuit of a more permanent way to enhance the look of their pubic mound, some people have this body part altered through plastic surgery.

-The pubic mound is also known by its Latin name, Mons Pubis, or Mons for short.
-The female pubic mound is also sometimes known as the Mons Venus, in reference to the Roman goddess of love, sex, fertility, and beauty, or by the Latin term for this, Mons Veneris.
+The pubic mound is also known by its Latin name, mons pubis, or mons for short.
+In women, the pubic mound is also sometimes known as the Mound of Venus or Mons Venus, in reference to the Roman goddess of love, sex, fertility and beauty, or by the Latin term for this, Mons Veneris.